Wondering what the FRM certification all about?

 The FRM exam is a two-part computer-based examination consisting of a 4 hour multiple choice exam each.
 Its difficulty is equivalent to a Master’s degree, according to benchmarking done by UK ENIC (European Network of Information Centre of the United Kingdom).

-There are 3 exam windows for Part 1 (May, August and November), and 2 exam windows for Part 2 (May and November) annually.
+There are 3 exam windows for Part 1 and Part 2 annually in May, August and November.

 The exams are conducted exclusively in English, in person at 100+ exam sites around the world.
 You can find out your nearest exam center here.